eriknyquist/boyermoore/README.rst

 The following section illustrates the average speed of the ``boyermoore.search_file`` function when searching for a unicode string in files of sizes ranging from 32MB to 4GB.

+The test is implemented in the file ``scripts/speed_test.py`` if you want to inspect the code yourself.

 Test environment
 ################

-The test was executed using Python 3.7.6 on a Windows 10 system with an Intel(R) Core(TM) i7-8700K CPU @ 3.70GHz
+The test was executed using Python 3.9.13 on a Windows 10 system with an Intel(R) Core(TM) i7-8700K CPU @ 3.70GHz
 and 32 GB of RAM.

 Test methodology